Tetanus is a serious but rare condition caused by bacteria getting into a wound.

 When to get medical advice

-Contact your GP or visit your nearest minor injuries unit if you're concerned about a wound, particularly if:
+Visit your nearest minor injuries unit or phone 111 if you’re concerned about a wound, particularly if:

 - it’s a deep wound